 We work closely with a number of hospitals and units that specialise in rehabilitation.
 If you are admitted to the Mater Hospital with an injury, stroke or another condition that will require rehabilitation, we will begin planning that rehabilitation at an early stage.
 While we are treating your acute illness, we will begin looking at the best location option for you to move on to after the Mater Hospital.
 Some of the rehabilitation centres that we work closely with include:

-If you are ready to leave the acute hospital, but need additional time to recover before going home, your doctors may recommend that you transfer to a unit that provides convalescence care.
+If you are ready to leave our hospital, but need additional time to recover before going home, your doctors may recommend that you transfer to a unit that provides convalescence care.
 Some of these units include St Mary's Hospital, Caritas and Mount Carmel Hospital.

-If you were transferred to the Mater Hospital from another acute hospital for specialist treatment, we will aim to discharge you back to your primary hospital once that main treatment is completed and you are well enough to return.
+If you were transferred to the Mater Hospital from another acute hospital for specialist treatment, we will aim to discharge you back to your primary hospital once that main treatment is completed and you are well enough to return there.

-You and your healthcare team may decide that the best option for you is long term care within a nursing home.
-If this is the case, we will work with you and your family to help find the best home for you.
-We will support you in applying for a place and with funding options - such as the Nursing Home Support Scheme, also known as the 'Fair Deal Scheme'.
+You and your relatives or healthcare team may decide that the best option for you is long term care within a nursing home.
+If this is the case, we will work with you and your family to help find the best nursing home for you.
+We will support you in applying for a place and with funding options such as the Nursing Home Support Scheme, which is also known as the 'Fair Deal Scheme'.

 The Nursing Home Support Scheme (NHSS), also known as the 'Fair Deal' scheme, gives financial help to people who need long-term nursing home care.
 You make a contribution towards the cost of your care and the State pays the balance.